-- To provide a broad training and in-depth experience at a level sufficient for trainees to acquire competence and professionalism required of a specialist in Endocrinology, Diabetes and Metabolism. - 2 To ensure a thorough and up-to-date understanding of the normal physiology of the endocrine system including the physiology and biochemistry of hormones and their actions. - 3 To ensure that the trainee understands the principles and practice of hormone assay methods and the use of diagnostic tests. - 4 To encourage critical thinking, self-learning and a commitment to continuing medical education in Endocrinology, Diabetes and Metabolism. - 5 To provide an understanding of various health care delivery issues regarding diabetes care and education in the community. - 6 To lay the ground work for in-depth scientific research, both clinical and basic, in Endocrinology, Diabetes and Metabolism. - 7 To acquire professional competence in training future trainees in Endocrinology, Diabetes and Metabolism.
+- 1 To provide a broad training and in-depth experience at a level sufficient for trainees to acquire competence and professionalism required of a specialist in Endocrinology, Diabetes and Metabolism. - 2 To ensure a thorough and up-to-date understanding of the normal physiology of the endocrine system including the physiology and biochemistry of hormones and their actions. - 3 To ensure that the trainee understands the principles and practice of hormone assay methods and the use of diagnostic tests. - 4 To provide an understanding of various health care delivery issues regarding diabetes care and education in the community.

 - 1 This period consists of three years of supervised and accredited training in Endocrinology, Diabetes and Metabolism.
-The three-year training programme comprises two years of core training in Endocrinology, Diabetes and Metabolism as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College) plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, which may be accredited for a maximum of 12 months, AND/OR - 1.3 Overseas training in Endocrinology (and Metabolism) or Diabetes, which may be accredited for a maximum of six months, with prior approval by Specialty Board, AND/OR - 1.4 Research in Endocrinology (and Metabolism) or Diabetes, which may be accredited for a maximum of six months, with prior approval by Specialty Board.
+The three-year training programme comprises two years of core training in Endocrinology, Diabetes and Metabolism as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College) plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, which may be accredited for a maximum of 12 months, AND/OR - 1.3 Overseas training in Endocrinology (and Metabolism) or Diabetes, which may be accredited for a maximum of six months, with prior approval by the Specialty Board, AND/OR - 1.4 Research in Endocrinology (and Metabolism) or Diabetes, which may be accredited for a maximum of six months, with prior approval by the Specialty Board. - 2 To ensure the acquisition of a broad-based physician training for all Higher Physician Trainees undergoing Endocrinology, Diabetes and Metabolism training, the College requires that all registered Higher Physician Trainees undergo dual training programmes which consist of a minimum of core training in a specialty and core training in a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine.
+Fellows who have been trained in Endocrinology, Diabetes and Metabolism without a broadbased specialty will not be accepted as Trainer in any specialty in the future.

-- To ensure the acquisition of a broad-based physician training for all Higher Physician Trainees undergoing Endocrinology, Diabetes and Metabolism training, the College requires that all registered Higher Physician Trainees undergo dual training programmes which consist of a minimum of core training in a specialty and core training in a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine.
-Fellows who have been trained in Endocrinology, Diabetes and Metabolism without a broad-based specialty will not be accepted as Trainer in any specialty in the future. - 3 The structures of dual training programmes approved by the College include the following, and Trainees must clearly indicate the programme chosen at the time of application to be registered as Higher Physician Trainee of the College: - 3.1 Concurrent training: A minimum of four years of supervised training is required.
+- 3 The structures of dual training programmes approved by the College include the following, and Trainees must clearly indicate the programme chosen at the time of application to be registered as Higher Physician Trainee of the College: - 3.1 Concurrent training: A minimum of four years of supervised training is required.
 The training programme comprises 24 months (cumulative) of core training in a broad-based specialty and 24 months (cumulative) of core training in Endocrinology, Diabetes and Metabolism. - 3.2 Sequential training: A minimum of five years of supervised training is required.
 The training programme comprises 36 months training in either Endocrinology, Diabetes and Metabolism or the broad-based specialty, followed by 24 months of core training in the other specialty. - 4 The two-year period of core training should consist of: (a) one year of training in Endocrinology (and Metabolism) and (b) one year of training in Diabetes. - 5 A minimum of three months should be spent in a hospital with accredited training programme in multi-disciplinary pituitary care. - 6 A minimum of 40 hours should be spent in a hospital-based chemical pathology laboratory to acquire practical experience in common endocrine assays as required in the structured laboratory training programme.